henarmarino/VHDL/README.md

 and, at least, a short timing simulation to check that the embedded system appears to work correctly.

-• Step 4
+## Step 4

-o Board test of the complete basic embedded system based on the Picoblaze microprocessor (embedded microprocessor with software + peripherals).
+Board test of the complete basic embedded system based on the Picoblaze microprocessor (embedded microprocessor with software + peripherals).